 Passover tables around the world

 Passover tables generally include ceremonial foods representing the Passover sacrifice, the bitterness of slavery, the bread of affliction, and the sweetness of redemption.
-But communities around the world use diverse foods and display them in diverse ways.
-This page presents a few hand-drawn schematics based on the images and information in Jennifer Felicia Abadi's Too Good to Passover: Sephardic & Judeo-Arabic Seder Menus and Memories from Africa, Asia and Europe.
-Below, you will find a slide show of Jews around the world celebrating Passover.
+But communities around the world have used diverse foods and displayed them in diverse ways.
+This page presents a list of these foods, diagrams of Passover tables, and a slide show of Jews around the world celebrating Passover.

 Greek seder plate

 Yemenite Passover table

 Bukharian Passover tray ("ke'ara")